 - How does carbon move around the planet?
 (15 mins)

 Students need not be fully familiar with all the processes involved in the carbon cycle to play the Carbon dice activity.
 Students should work in groups of four and record their movements individually.
 It is important to take time to review this activity, emphasising that there is no set movement for carbon, as well as stressing that the formation of fossil fuels and rocks (creation of locked up carbon) is a long-term process that takes millions of years.
-It is also important to stress that combustion is the only human process in the carbon cycle (and as such has caused an imbalance in the natural processes).
+It is also important to stress that combustion of fossil fuels is the only human process included in this simplified carbon cycle, and as such has caused an imbalance in the natural processes (see note below for further details).
 This links to students proper appreciation of the link between the carbon cycle and climate change.
 The interactive carbon cycle diagram can be used to support this lesson stage.

 - Carbon dominos (10 mins)